Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 ### Proof of Loyalty *Cons/Issues*

 Unknown storage growth over long periods of time with extremely large communities.
-Even tho the msg.senders strut mapping is deleted apon withdrawal, if the mapping exceeds 10000 addresses its hard to say the rewards values wouldn't be eaten by the gas cost to map over the array and execute the transaction. (this is why we recommend setting a required loyalty amount.
+Even tho the msg.senders strut mapping is deleted upon withdrawal, if the mapping exceeds 10000 addresses its hard to say the rewards values wouldn't be eaten by the gas cost to map over the array and execute the transaction. (this is why we recommend setting a required loyalty amount.
 Keep in mind to make this amount fair)
 One could assume due to a community actively trading this issue may not occur for a long period of time which a new contract can be redeployed.

 ### Bug Bounty